hellobontempo/drachenfutter/README.md

 The main purpose of this application is so users can search for recipes with what they already have on hand and network with those who have similar taste

 ## Getting Started
 Run `bundle install` to get all of the necessary gems.
 Make sure you also have Webpacker installed you can do so by running: `rails webpacker:install`.
 It is also necessary to seed the database with recipes, this is done so through an API that generates a random recipe.
-Adjust the number of recipes you would like to start with and comment in the "Optional Faker Data" if you would like to start with some user content.
+For the initial database seed, an Admin user will be created so that all recipes created from the API will be created by the Admin user.
+Delete or comment this line out once you have initially seeded.
+Comment in the "Optional Faker Data" if you would like to start with some user content.
 When the seed file is to your liking, run `rake db:migrate` and `rake db:seed`.
+You may seed as much as you want to add recipes to the database, repeat recipes will not be added.
 Have fun!

 ## Attribution